CHAPTER 8. SPECIAL RULES FOR CASES IN WHICH DEATH SENTENCE IS AUTHORIZED

 811. Post-Sentence Motion.

-The rules of this chapter shall apply to the guilt and penalty determination phases of all cases in which the imposition of a sentence of death is authorized by law.
+Except as provided in Rule 801, the rules in Part A shall apply to the guilt and penalty determination phases of all cases in which the imposition of a sentence of death is authorized by law.

 Comment

-The 1990 amendment to this rule makes it clear that Chapter 8 applies to both the guilt determination and sentencing phases of cases in which the death penalty is authorized.
+The 1990 amendment to this rule made it clear that Part A of Chapter 8 applies to both the guilt determination and sentencing phases of cases in which the death penalty is authorized.
+The chapter was amended in 2013 by the addition of Part B providing special procedures for seeking to preclude imposition of a sentence of death by reason of the defendant’s mental retardation.

-Except as provided in this chapter, trial and retrial procedures in death penalty cases are governed by the Rules of Criminal Procedure generally.
+Except as provided in Part A, trial and retrial procedures in death penalty cases are governed by the Rules of Criminal Procedure generally.

 For sentencing generally in death penalty cases, see the Sentencing Code, 42 Pa.C.S. § 9711.

-The sentencing procedures in this chapter and in the Sentencing Code also apply when the trial court orders a new sentencing proceeding, or when the Supreme Court vacates a sentence of death and remands a case for redetermination of sentence pursuant to 42 Pa.C.S. § 9711(h)(4).
+The sentencing procedures in Part A and in the Sentencing Code also apply when the trial court orders a new sentencing proceeding, or when the Supreme Court vacates a sentence of death and remands a case for redetermination of sentence pursuant to 42 Pa.C.S. § 9711(h)(4).

 Official Note